Wei-V-Zhou/Single-cell-sequence-analysis/README.md

 # Single-cell-sequence-analysis
-sc-seq data analysis and normalization
+I handle the sc-seq data analysis and normalization;
+I make some efforts about present sc-seq analysis.